 In a nutshell: A spin studio in Bukit Timah Shopping Centre.

 Location: Bukit Timah Shopping Centre

-Why you shouldn’t: Given its very niche location and small stable of instructors, the studio’s use case does seem fairly limited to those living in the vicinity.
+Why you shouldn’t: Given its very niche location, the studio’s use case does seem fairly limited to those living in the vicinity.

 170 Upper Bukit Timah Road